bruno-lang/bruno-lang.github.io/glossary/index.md

 ### Programming System
-In contrast to the term _programming language_ that emphasises the language as the essential aspect the (almost antique) point of view of a _programming system_ emphasises the idea that the programming experience does not just depend upon and is influence by the language but by the whole system in which a language is used beside the other tools to make software and the process and values that go hand and hand with these.
+In contrast to the term _programming language_ that emphasises the language as the essential aspect of programming the (almost antique) point of view of a _programming system_ emphasises an integrated understanding of the overall process of making software that depends on and is influence by many aspects one of which is the language.

 In a programming system other aspects of the overall programming activity influence the design of the language in such a way that it supports these aspects well.
-The language is designed with a system in mind in which it is used.
+The language is designed with a system in mind and the system vice versa to fit the language.

+In the bruno programming system the [formalism](#formalism) has been designed so that its properties allow to develop software in a particular way.
+This applies from program design up to deployment, mainteinance, testing.
+The concerns span...

 ### Operative Modularisation